Joseph Ogundemuren – Building Safety Manager

 After a few years in the role, I felt I had more to offer my department and through a development opportunity that arose, I was promoted to Security & Lifestyle Manager in 2013.
 This role involved the operational management of Security and Mobile Patrol teams who work collaboratively to reduce anti-social behaviour (ASB) and promote safer neighbourhoods for our customers via a 24/7 service delivery.

 Building on my management strengths at Clarion, in March 2020 I was further promoted to Operations Manager for Estate Services.
-This role has given me further insight and broader scope into being responsible for strategically shaping the services we deliver for our customers.
+This role gave me further insight and broader scope into being responsible for strategically shaping the services we deliver for our customers.
+I am currently a Building Safety Manager.

 “Every day varies and I relish the challenges these bring.
 My team and I continuously work together to make sure our customer communities are safe, clean and well looked after.”